 Empower, partner, and educate for the global advancement of Histotechnology.

 Shaping the future of Histotechnology through a global community of professionals committed to educating, advocating, and driving patient quality.Access histology focused continuing education through webinars and in-person training sessions, including forums on special topics and NSH's Annual Symposium/Convention.Share knowledge and resources with a community of peers, online on NSH's member community The Block, and face-to-face at NSH events.See the latest technology at NSH's Symposium/Convention, and learn cutting edge techniques through NSH's new programs, such as the Digital Pathology Certificate sessions.

-View our Governance page to learn more about National Society for Histotechnology's code of ethics, articles of incorporation, bylaws, and state Histology societies.
+View our Governance page to learn more about the National Society for Histotechnology's code of ethics, bylaws, and state Histology societies.

 Learn more about NSH's Strategic Plan adopted on October 24, 2020, by the NSH Board of Directors.